The Dough Diaries: Cinnamon & Cardamom Knots

 Honestly, the knotting process is easy once you get into the swing of things.
 I can’t tell you how rewarding it feels when you pull the tray of baked knots out of the oven.
 Spiked with cinnamon & cardamom, these make for the perfect breakfast treat!
 I challenge you to find someone who isn’t lured in by the smell of these as they come out of the oven.
 Basically what we have here is a pillow-y knot, swirled with a spiced filling, topped with crunchy pearl sugar nibs.
 They also happen to be the most adorable things that have come out of my oven in months – just in case you were wondering.

 - I went all out & bought some pearl sugar to add to the top, but it’s totally optional.

-- I’ve included a link in step 9 to a few GIFs Izy shared on her website showing how to make the knot shape.
+- I’ve included a link below to a few GIFs Izy shared showing how to make the knot shape.
 I watched them about a million times before I made my knots & thank goodness for that!

 - The baked knots freeze really well.
 Reheat them lightly in the oven & serve with a little extra butter.

 - 100 ml milk

 - 430 g plain flour, plus extra for dusting